Frequently Asked Questions

 I live a flight away from every city that's hosting a Lenses Institute.
 I saw somewhere that the cost varied depending on the city.
 What's the cost of attending in each city?

 The policy of charging slightly less or slightly more depending on the location was changed to a standard cost to ensure financial obligations are met and limit confusion.
 The cost to attending any Lenses Institute, regardless of the location, is $900.

 What is the cost to attend the Institute?

-While the learning and experience you will gain is invaluable, the monetary cost is $750 per person.
-In 2018 - 2019 the cost will go up to $850 - $925 depending on location.
+While the learning and experience you will gain is invaluable, the monetary cost is $900 per person.